 Also called license and permit bonds, this coverage indicates that a construction company or contractor has agreed to comply with the regulations of the government-issued building permit.
-This bond helps assure the client that the company can handle the job.
+This type of bond helps assure the client that the company can handle the job.

 For example, an employee of a carpet cleaning business is accused of stealing laptops from a client’s office.
-If the accused employee is found to be liable after the surety’s investigation, the client could collect on the bond to replace the computers.
+If the employee is found to be liable after the surety’s investigation, the client could collect on the bond to replace the computers.
 Just like the plumber mentioned above, the carpet cleaner would be indebted to the surety.

 First-party fidelity bonds cover damages if an employee defrauds or steals from your company.
 While this option will reimburse your business in the event of employee theft, it won’t cover damages to a client.

 Third-party fidelity bonds protect your clients against the same behavior.
 Clients will typically request that you purchase a third-party fidelity bond to protect their interests, but you might also want a first-party bond to safeguard your own assets.